 a) it is not compliant with Directive 2013/34 / EU and Regulation 2002/1606 / EU of the European Union.
-The compliance with international professional regulation is only partial, because the entire corpus of regulations is not available in Serbian language (there are no officially translated interpretations of standards, education standards, quality standards, a code of professional ethics, etc.), and because the versions of IAS / IFRS that are in effect do not correspond current IASB versions of the standards due to
+The compliance with international professional regulation is only partial, because the entire corpus of regulations is not available in Serbian language (there are no officially translated interpretations of standards, education standards, quality standards, a code of professional ethics, etc.), and because the versions of IAS / IFRS that are in effect do not correspond current IASB versions of the standards due to inefficiency in translating or non-translating, and delays in the implementation of the international professional regulations;

-8) Malinić, D., "Mogućnosti i rizici ocene performansi privrede Srbije na osnovu analize finansijskih izveštaja", op. cit. str.
+Malinić, D., "Mogućnosti i rizici ocene performansi privrede Srbije na osnovu analize finansijskih izveštaja", op. cit. str.
 7-37.